three antique playing cards

 The Amy’s Place facility will not discriminate against anyone on the basis of their financial standing, and the price of staying will be a suggested donation of $25 per night.

 She is currently in the process of seeking out an existing house to remodel, somewhere between Sierra Madre and Pomona.
-She’s also applying for grants, seeking corporate sponsors, building her Board of Directors, and planning fundraisers, including a nine-hole golf tournament for spring 2025.
+She’s also applying for grants, seeking corporate sponsors, building her Board of Directors, and planning fundraisers, including a nine-hole golf tournament for 2025.
+She recently joined the Arcadia Chamber of Commerce and the Pomona Chamber of Commerce.

 She has created a giving structure for individual donors, including a modest monthly membership model.
 She says, “My training in hospitality has made me hyper-aware of cleanliness, so this will be a key priority, especially since we will be serving immune-compromised people and lots of elders.
 It will be a communal setting with a shared kitchen, so commercial cleaners will be used to keep the common areas spotless.
 Each bedroom will have its own microwave and a mini-fridge, which is, of course, handy for medications that need to be chilled.
 There will be an industrial-grade washer-dryer on the premises, which is essential.”